Unpaid Reimbursements and Illegal Wage Deductions

 CONTACT US IF YOU HAVE QUESTIONS

 If your employer is deducting expenses from your paycheck for uniforms, supplies, tools, and equipment, and these items are required by your employer for the performance of your job, these deductions may be illegal.
 If your employer is not reimbursing you for things employment-related expenses, you could be losing out on money your boss is required to pay you.
-Contact the employment lawyers at the law offices of Kevin T. Barnes for an appointment and legal counsel.
+Contact the employment lawyers at the law offices of Law Offices of Kevin T. Barnes for an appointment and legal counsel.